Departures [おくりびと/Okuribito] (2008)

 It’s Really Happening To Ya!

-Moving away from happy street to depression alley, these sad songs on The Red Shoes contains some of Bush’s most powerful vocal performances from the impassioned plea in Top of the City (a song which may be about literally about suicide) to The Song of Solomon; her only song in which she curses.
+Moving away from Happy Street to Depression Alley, this selection of sad songs on The Red Shoes contains some of Bush’s most powerful vocal performances from the impassioned plea in Top of the City (a song which may be about literally about suicide) to The Song of Solomon (her only song in which she curses).
 But if you think The Song of Solomon is sad bastard music then you ain’t heard You’re the One.
 What strikes me about this song is that there is no hidden meaning; the lyrics and obvious and direct.
 Right from the first line, “It’s alright I’ll come round when you’re not in, and I’ll pick up all my things”, you know what you’re in for.
 It’s such a desperate song and she sure saved the most tragic track for the end of the album.
 Every song on The Red Shoes is a fascinating piece of work; a rare album in which I can say I find every song memorable.

 The Sensual World (1989)